dotnet/csharpstandard/standard/expressions.md

 > Select(x => new { x.c.Name, x.o.OrderID, x.o.Total })
 > ```
 >
-> where `x` is a compiler generated identifier that is otherwise invisible and inaccessible.
+> where `x` is a compiler-generated identifier that is otherwise invisible and inaccessible.
 >
 > *end example*